The Cisco Webex teams collaboration platform and Cloverhound: Taking the wait out of waiting rooms.

 To accommodate this, Cloverhound developed an easier way to conduct these hearings that Cisco’s Webex blog calls,“a first-in-the-nation solution, built on the Cisco Webex Teams collaboration platform, that allows injured workers and other participants to attend workers’ compensation hearings right from their homes or offices.
 This solution is a critical piece to removing obstacles and reducing the inherent stress accompanying the hearing process.”

-Powered by the Cisco Webex Teams collaboration platform, VirtualCourts leverages Cloverhound’s VirtualQ™ framework to seamlessly integrate robust case management with Webex APIs to provide an intuitive and efficient solution, requiring zero administration by court staff.
+Powered by the Cisco Webex Teams, team collaboration platform, VirtualCourts leverages Cloverhound’s VirtualQ™ framework to seamlessly integrate robust case management with Webex APIs to provide an intuitive and efficient solution, requiring zero administration by court staff.

 VirtualQ is built using the latest web technologies available through a collaborative agile development process.
 At the center of the application is a cloud native backend service that uses WebSockets to send real-time updates to a react-based web application.
 By leveraging a modern cloud architecture, the backend is both scalable and resilient.
 All processing is stateless and balanced across multiple nodes across multiple data centers, allowing for dynamic scaling (by adding additional nodes) and seamless recovery from failures in any single node.
 All data is replicated on the fly and is automatically recovered and re-enabled in the case of failures.